vmario89/Attraccess/docs/setup/portainer-guide.md

 1. In the Portainer dashboard, click on "Stacks" in the left sidebar
 2. Click "Add stack"
-3. Give your stack a name (e.g., "attraccess")
+3. Give your stack a name (e.g., "fabaccess")
 4. Select "Web editor" as the build method
 5. Paste the following Docker Compose configuration: